-Members Values dwCountryID The country or region identifier of the entry which specifies an internal identifier that allows multiple entries to exist in the country or region list with the same country code (for example, all countries in North America and the Caribbean share country code 1, but require separate entries in the list). dwCountryCode The actual country code of the country or region that the entry represents (that is, the digits that would be dialed in an international call).
-Only this value should be displayed to users (Country IDs should never display, as they could be confusing). dwNextCountryID The country identifier of the next entry in the country or region list.
-Because country codes and identifiers are not assigned in numeric sequence, the country or region list represents a single linked list, with each entry pointing to the next.
+The country identifier of the next entry in the country or region list.
+Because country codes and identifiers are not assigned in any regular numeric sequence, the country or region list represents a single linked list, with each entry pointing to the next.
 The last country or region in the list has a dwNextCountryID value of zero.
-When the LINECOUNTRYLIST structure is used to obtain the entire list, the entries in the list appear in sequence as linked by their dwNextCountryID members. dwCountryNameSize dwCountryNameOffset The size, in bytes, and the offset, in bytes, from the beginning of the LINECOUNTRYLIST structure of a null-terminated string that gives the name of the country or region.
+When the LINECOUNTRYLIST structure is used to obtain the entire list, the entries in the list appear in sequence as linked by their dwNextCountryID members.